k2-fsa/icefall/docs/source/decoding-with-langugage-models/shallow-fusion.rst

     $ For test-other, WER of different settings are:
     $ beam_size_4	7.08	best for test-other

 The improvement of shallow fusion is very obvious!
 The relative WER reduction on test-other is around 10.5%.
 A few parameters can be tuned to further boost the performance of shallow fusion:

 - ``--lm-scale``

     Controls the scale of the LM.
-If too small, the external language model may not be fully utilized; if too large, the LM score may dominant during decoding, leading to bad WER.
+If too small, the external language model may not be fully utilized; if too large, the LM score might be dominant during decoding, leading to bad WER.
 A typical value of this is around 0.3.

 - ``--beam-size``

     The number of active paths in the search beam.
 It controls the trade-off between decoding efficiency and accuracy.

 Here, we also show how `--beam-size` effect the WER and decoding time: